36den/json_minimal-rust/README.md

     "Array": [ "Hello" , "World" , "!" ]
 }
 ```
+This should also have worked from the start but I did not include because it of my aversion to energy inefficiency (although it is, perhaps, unfounded).

 ---
 Please let me know if something doesn't work.
 I can't promise i'll react immediately, though.